E-Commerce Platform Comparison for Singapore SMEs: Shopify vs WooCommerce vs Custom

 Realistic total for a growing SME: SGD 200-400/month

-- Zero technical overhead: Hosting, SSL certificates, backups, security patches—all handled
+- Zero technical overhead — hosting, SSL, backups, security patches all handled

-- Limited customization: You're confined to Shopify's ecosystem.
-Deep customizations require expensive developers or apps
+- Limited customization — you're confined to Shopify's ecosystem.
+Deep changes require expensive developers or paid apps

-- Transaction fees: Every sale incurs a percentage fee, which adds up at scale
+- Transaction fees on every sale — adds up at scale

-- Dependency: You don't own your store code or data structure.
-Platform changes affect you directly
+- You don't own your store — platform changes affect you directly

-- Less suitable for EDG/PSG: Government grants typically favor custom or locally-built solutions
+- Less suitable for PSG/EDG — grants typically favour custom or locally-built solutions

 Best For

-- SMEs with no technical background who want to launch quickly
+- SMEs with no technical background wanting to launch quickly

 - Businesses with moderate customization needs